coecms-training/access-om2-course/payu.rst

 * Tiles are 22.5 x 36

-* IO tiles are 180 x 180
+* IO tiles are 184 x 180, and 176 x 180

-* Fine for collating normal data but slow for untiled data (restarts and regional output)
+* Slow for collating normal data and slow for untiled data (restarts and regional output)

 Improved Layout
 ---------------

-Quarter degree MOM-SIS model is 1440 x 1080.
+Quarter degree MOM-SIS model: 1440 x 1080.

 .. code:: fortran